jluastro/imaka/imaka/wf_profile/README.md

 For running a large batch of files, use the profiler pipeline: `wfp_pipeline.py` This runs the correlator on the input RUN files

+**Files to edit before execution:**
+` inputs/CONF_ex.txt`

+CONF files contain input and output paths that are unique to users.
+Please edit these file paths in the example CONF file before running the tester funtion.

 **Example for running this function:**

  `python3 pipeline/wfp_pipeline.py inputs/CONF_ex.txt inputs/RUN_ex.txt`

+ Run the above command in the command line to generate correlation files and plots for the dates in `RUN_ex.txt`.
+You will find them in the `out_path` listed in `CONF_ex.txt`.

+ > TODO: add aocb file for example purposes, have proper links.

 ## Package Structure: